-Formally-specified computations are defined by logical statements (a.k.a. claims) interpreted in a computable model.
-Semantic Games (SGs) of claims provide novel answers to crowdsourcing challenges yet with several limitations.
+Computational problems can be specified by logical statements interpreted in a computable model (a.k.a. claims).
+Semantic Games (SGs) of claims, a well-researched area, provide novel answers to crowdsourcing challenges yet with several limitations.
+Most notably that SGs provide a binary interaction mechanism that requires both participants to hold contradictory positions on the underlying claim.
 We provide a comprehensive analysis of the limitations of SGs when used for crowdsourcing and propose a new concept, called the Contradiction-Agreement Game (CAG), which builds on SGs and has desirable properties for successful crowdsourcing.
-The list of desirable properties includes a progress property (each CAG improves evaluation of scholars or adds to social welfare), cheating prevention through anonymity and cheating detection and fairness of the CAG payoff function.

-We describe a proof of concept implementation of a CAGbased crowdsourcing platform for formally-specified computational problems, called the Scientific Community Game (SCG).
-SCG uses a modular construct, called a lab, to group related claims and to solve labs incrementally through lab relations, which are themselves captured as labs.
-SCG has the flavor of a "Wikipedia for Computations" where inventions are explicit and composable.
+We describe a proof of concept implementation of a CAGbased crowdsourcing platform for computational problems.
+Our system uses a modular construct, called a lab, to group related claims and to solve labs incrementally through lab relations which are themselves captured as labs.

-Our proposed system has significant applications, in addition to crowdsourcing formally-specified computations.
-(1) The collaborative and self-evaluating nature of SGs provides a peer-based evaluation system for MOOCs on formal science topics.
-The peer-based evaluation is guaranteed to be fair, and it saves significant time for the teaching staff.
-(2) SGs provide a lower barrier of entry to making contributions to formal sciences through game play.
+Our proposed system has important applications in addition to crowdsourcing computational problem solving: (1) The collaborative and selfevaluating nature of SGs provides a peer-based evaluation system for MOOCs on formal science topics.
+The peer-based evaluation is guaranteed to be fair and saves significant time for the teaching staff.
+(2) it provides a lower barrier of entry to making contributions to formal sciences through game play.
 It is a significant help to scientists to test claims using the crowd.

-1. Background
+1 Background